Frequently Asked Questions:

 Q: What style do you teach?

 A: There are a variety of ways to present the Pilates method.
-Our teachers have varied training backgrounds and all offer a slightly different approach.
+Our teachers have varied training backgrounds, many are teacher trainers for their programs and all offer a slightly different approach.
 We stay current with new approaches and are continually updating our training methods since ongoing development is very important to us.
-Check out the “our people” page to get information about specific training backgrounds for each teacher.
+We all teach to Pilates as a system, using all the large pieces of apparatus and small props to facilitate understanding in our client’s practice.
+If an idea isn’t being understood in the body we will find another way using the Pilates system to generate understanding.
+Check out the “our people” page to get information about specific training backgrounds for each teacher, or the “studio vibe” question below for a more informal take on things.
 If you would like to request a specific type of class or style we will do our best to accommodate you!
 We can be as Classical or as contemporary as you would like.

 Q: What kind of equipment do you use?